-Note that where an overseas borrower does not inform SLC of the date that they left the UK, the date used by SLC will be the date of receipt of the overseas income assessment form.
+Note that where an overseas borrower does not inform SLC of the date that they left the UK, the date used by SLC will be the date of receipt of the overseas assessment application form.

-Borrower A started a three year FT course in September 2018 and completed the course in June 2021.
-Their loan entered repayment status on 6 April 2022.
-Prior to April 2022, they notify SLC that they are now living in a Band C country and provide evidence that their salary is above the higher interest threshold for a Band C country.
+Borrower A started a 3 year FT course in September 2018 and completed the course in June 2021.
+Their loan enters repayment status on 6 April 2022.
+Prior to April 2022, they notify SLC that they are now living in a Band C country and provide evidence that their salary is above £29,480 which is above the higher interest threshold for a Band C country.
 From the first day of the overseas assessment period as processed by SLC, interest is applied at RPI + 3% as Borrower A's income exceeds the upper interest income threshold.